Lyniat/oservice/README.md

 - On Linux, use `LD_DEBUG=libs ./dragonruby dr-socket-unet` to list missing dependencies.

 # Notes
-¹ GOG support exists, but is untested (I do not have a dev account).
+¹ GOG support exists, but is untested (I do not have a dev account).<br>
-² Requires a Steamworks account.
+² Requires a Steamworks account.<br>
 ³ Requires an Apple certificate.